-- The nature of the infectious agent is elusive but is probably an abnormally folded protein.
+- The nature of the infectious agent is an abnormally folded protein.

 The recognition of this group of unusual infectious disorders has lead to re-examination of many other progressive diseases of the nervous system to determine if these are similarly infectious.
 However, to the present, prion diseases represent a clear, but fortunately isolated, example of slowly progressive infectious disease of the nervous system.

 Atypical conventional virus infections (Table 25-4)